 WHAT IS FFO?

-In fact, Realty Income is the only REIT represented in the Dividends Deluxe model portfolio.
+Realty Income is the only REIT represented in the Dividends Deluxe model portfolio.

-For REIT’s, FFO is a better measure of dividend payment capacity and income than traditional earnings per share.
+For REITs, FFO is a better measure of dividend payment capacity and income than traditional earnings per share.
 Investopedia explains FFO this way

 FFO is calculated by adding depreciation and amortization to earnings and then subtracting any gains on sales of property.
 It is sometimes quoted on a per-share basis.
 The FFO-per-share ratio should be used in lieu of earnings per share when evaluating REITs and other similar investment trusts.